 Don’t Delete or Deactivate

 After reading this, you may be tempted to eliminate the temptation entirely and delete all your social media posts or accounts.
 This also creates risk.
 Every bit of information on your social profiles, including your posts, could be considered evidence during your case.

 By deleting the information, you may find yourself in trouble with the courts, and your spouse may have screenshot evidence of the offending content anyway.
 It’s often best to simply refrain from posting anything additional to your accounts.

 The divorce process has become significantly more complicated since the advent of the internet in the 1990s, and especially since the prevalence of social media.
 As the world becomes more interconnected, remember that anything you share online, from social media to email to an online forum, could create trouble years later, especially when used out of context.

 A few final recommendations to consider today if you’re going through a divorce:

 Don’t delete your accounts, but simply remove social media applications from your phone to reduce temptation.

-- Instead of social media, get your social needs met by close, trusted friends and family who love you and will support you during this difficult time.
+Instead of social media, meet your social needs by spending time with close, trusted friends and family who love you and will support you during this difficult time.

-- Consult with sophisticated legal counsel if you have concerns regarding social media and follow that advice to protect yourself plus your family.
+Consult with sophisticated legal counsel if you have concerns regarding social media and follow that advice to protect yourself and your family.